Welcome to Summit County Teens

 Current and Future Events

 Do you want to give back to your community or gain job experience?
 Teens volunteer their time and earn community service hours at the library.
+Time can be used for IB Credit, National Honor Society, working off library fines, or community service.

 Teen Advisory Board (TAB)